Mobilize Green Hydrogen for Aviation and Trucking

 What is our assessment?

 Based on our analysis, SMRs are a plausible and potentially impactful climate solution, but they are not yet ready for widespread deployment.
 The core technology is credible and carries significant potential for reducing GHG emissions.
 However, readiness, cost certainty, and deployment evidence are still lacking.
-For now, SMRs are "Worth Watching."
+For now, we will “Keep Watching” SMRs.

 Plausible Could it work?
 Yes